tekknolagi/isdt/lecture-notes/2-vcs.md

  create mode 100644 main.c
 ```

-You fix mistakes in the code...
+You fix mistakes in the code, using the handy `git diff` subcommand to view your
+unstaged changes (think of it like the `diff` command, except it compares files
+to Git's staging area instead of to other files).
 ```console?prompt=$
 $ git diff
 diff --git a/main.c b/main.c